folio-org/stripes/doc/dev-guide.md

 #### Using module translations

 Translations are used by referencing their keys in code, at which point the locale-appropriate translation is used.
-This can be done in two way.
+This can be done in two ways:

 In HTML, [the React component `<FormattedMessage>`](https://github.com/yahoo/react-intl/wiki/Components#formattedmessage), which is provided by the react-intl library.
 The translation key must be provided as the `id` parameter: for example, `<FormattedMessage id="ui-users.loans.title" />` will render "Loans" if the prevailing locale's language is English, and "Ausleihen" if it is German.